-The five full-time faculty in photography represent a wide range of expertise and experience in the field.
-All faculty are exhibiting artists, have vast professional experience and come from a national base of graduate study.
-Students are encouraged to work with all faculty throughout their studies.
-The intermediate photo course is our ‘gateway’ upper level course, providing the foundation for all advanced classes.
-The advanced classes are devoted to specific technical skills and the development of personal expression into a visual statement.
+The five full-time faculty in photography represent a wide range of expertise and experience in the field as exhibiting artists.
+Core classes are devoted to specific technical skills and all classes stress the development of personal expression into a visual statement.
 We schedule a portfolio review for each student at least twice during their studies, attended by the photography faculty and any other faculty in the Department invited by the student.

-Our darkroom facilities include a large digital printing facility, large beginning and advanced black and white labs, a separate area dedicated to alternative processes and a spacious area for print finishing.
-The area maintains a working studio with strobe lighting and digital input capabilities as well as large format cameras.
-Our digital facilities include a lab with new iMac computers and multiple scanners.
-Our digital print lab has a range of Epson printers (including two 2400's, three 4800's, one 7800 and two 9800's) and enable students to print from 8 x 10 to 44" wide on either gloss or matte paper.
-We also provide 35mm, medium, large format, Holga and several mid range and high end digital cameras for checkout.
+Our facilities include a specialized computer lab, a large format digital printing facility, a spacious black and white darkroom, a separate area dedicated to alternative processes and an area for print finishing.
+The area maintains a professional equipped studio with variable lighting possibilities.
+We also provide 35mm, medium, large format, Holga and several mid range and high-end digital cameras for checkout.

-Kenda North, Professor & Area Coordinator - Kenda North’s research focus is color photography.
-She is currently represented by Craighead Green Gallery, Dallas.
+- Kenda North, Professor & Area Coordinator - Kenda North’s research focus is color photography.
+She has exhibited internationally and her work is represented in many prestigious public collections.
+She is represented by Craighead Green Gallery, Dallas.

-Andrew Ortiz, Associate Professor - Andrew Ortiz specializes in digital imaging; his mural size images are exhibited nationally.
+- Andrew Ortiz, Associate Professor - Andrew Ortiz specializes in digital imaging; his large format images, which explore identity, are exhibited nationally.

-Bryan Florentin, Senior Lecturer - Bryan Florentin’s research is on installation/mixed media/critical theory.
-He is currently developing new installation work involving projections, images, objects and short narrative texts.
+- Bryan Florentin, Senior Lecturer - Bryan Florentin’s research is on installation/mixed media/critical theory.
+He is currently developing new installation work involving projections, images, and objects.
+He is represented by Kirk Hopper Gallery, Dallas.

 UTA Photography graduates are making their mark on the professional world.
 Our BFA graduates are currently engaged in the following: